-Off Club is a restaurant, bar and lounge.
-Under one raw gold ceiling, it reunites the cinema of Kubrick and De Palma, Grand Theft Auto IV, Miami Art Deco District, the Escher’s perspectives, Byzantine iconostases, and Japanese folding screens.
+Off Club is a restaurant/bar.
+Under one raw gold ceiling, it reunites the cinema of Kubrick and De Palma, Grand Theft Auto IV, Miami Art Deco District, the Escher’s perspectives, Byzantine iconostases, Japanese folding screens.

 Conceived, built and represented by Antonino Cardillo, it continues the investigation of Primordial Images—see Jung, 1921: Psychological Types—presenting an ambience that reunites the sensorial plane of tactility with the intuitive which projects onto reality the psyche of the observer.